Bhattarai Danda

 Bhattarai Danda भट्टराई डाँडा is a City in Syangja District in Nepal.
-Majority of its people are Brahmins and they are Bhattarai families, so the entire village is named accordingly.
-According to the 2011 Nepal census, held by Central Bureau of Statistics, it had a total population of 5510.
+The majority of its people are Brahmins and they are Bhattarai families, so the entire village is named accordingly.
+According to the 2011 Nepal census, held by the Central Bureau of Statistics, it had a total population of 5510.
 There are 2,610 males and 2,800 females living in 846 households.